-Towns, cities and counties seeking to enroll in the AARP Network of Age-Friendly Communities are required to submit a membership application, as well as a letter of commitment, which must be signed by the jurisdiction’s highest elected official.
+Towns, cities and counties seeking to enroll in the AARP Network of Age-Friendly States and Communities are required to submit a membership application, as well as a letter of commitment, which must be signed by the jurisdiction’s highest elected official.
 (For example, the town’s mayor, a county’s administrator, etc.)

 Both of these required documents should be provided to the AARP staff member with whom the community has been working.
 Communities that are working independently may submit their documents via email attachment to Livable@AARP.org.

 - Application to join the AARP Network of Age-Friendly States and Communities and WHO Global Network of Age-Friendly Cities and Communities

 While there is some flexibility in how the letter can be worded, the following commitments must be addressed in the content of the letter.

 - Establishing mechanisms to involve older people